Dara Frimmer serves as the Senior Rabbi of Temple Isaiah since July 2018.

 Cantor Coyot graduated Summa Cum Laude from Temple University with a B.A. in Jewish Studies and a minor in Vocal Performance.
 She spent her junior year abroad at the University College of London, studying in the largest Jewish Studies department in Europe.
 It was in London where she met her husband Loïc, who introduced her to the French language, culture, and Judaism.
 She is an avid supporter of the Jewish community in France and serves as an artist in residence and teacher at La Communauté Juive Libérale in Paris.

-Cantor Coyot’s passion is in creating innovative worship experiences and has performed for communities around the world.
-She actively builds bridges using music and dialogue with many faith-based and non-profit organizations in Los Angeles.
+Her cantorate is rooted in joy.
+Her vision it to create Jewish experiences that are meaningful and relevant.
+Her deepest passion is in the mind, body spirit connection and inspiring others to use Jewish wisdom to enhance their modern lives.
+She has performed for communities around the world and actively builds bridges using music and dialogue with many faith-based and non-profit organizations in Los Angeles.
 She has a love for revitalizing Jewish and secular music and in her spare time has composed Jewish music with her writing partner, Mary Ekler.

 She loves living in California because of the amazing weather and gorgeous terrain.
 She leads Shabbat and Havdalah hikes, yoga, and meditation/chanting services, and Jewish wilderness programming.
-During her free time, she enjoys yoga, exploring nature, new restaurants, and traveling.
-You can find her hiking in Runyon Canyon, biking in Sherman Oaks, or rollerblading in Santa Monica.
-She is blessed to have a supportive husband, Loïc and a beautiful son Natanel.
+During her free time, she enjoys spinning, yoga, exploring nature, new restaurants, and traveling. a.
+She is blessed to have a supportive husband, Loïc and their two beautiful sons; Natanel and Rafael.

 Rabbi Jaclyn Cohen is proud to serve as Cantorial Soloist on Temple Isaiah’s dynamic clergy team.
 Born and raised in West LA, Rabbi Cohen spent most of her childhood at Stephen Wise Temple.
 She earned a BA in Religious Studies & Music from UC Davis and spent two years working in various pockets of the Bay Area Jewish community before entering HUC-JIR’s rabbinic program.